gdurisi/gdurisi.github.io/_posts/2018-11-20-vacancies.md

 ![image-left](/images/AvancezChalmers.png){: .align-left}
-I am looking for two postdoctoral researchers and 1 Phd student who are interested in joining my research team.
+I am looking for two postdoctoral researchers and one Phd student who are interested in joining my research team.

 The first postdoctoral vacancy is in the area of **secure, private, and low-latency wireless cloud connectivity for Internet-of-thing applications**.